pedromsantos/AGILE-TECHICAL-PRACTICES-mentoring-program/README.md

 ### Legacy Code

-In this module, we explore techniques to deal with legacy code, namely how to test legacy code and how to refactor legacy code safely.
+In these sessions, we explore techniques to deal with legacy code, namely how to test legacy code and how to refactor legacy code safely.

 - Refactor readability
 - Characterization tests